echen333/cp-workshop/2_solve_your_first_problem.md

 ## Introduction to C++

+For most help, search on Google.
+Reading docs might be helpful, but they go into a lot more detail than you would need now.

 ### Basics and Program Structure

 In C++, the entry point of the program is the `main` function.
 Here's a simple example: